By Dmitry Zhdannikov and Karolin Schaps

-However, it was evident the deal was driven by Van Beurden, who took over as the CEO last year, and Gould, a veteran executive who previously ran oil services giant Schlumberger.
+However, it was evident the deal was driven by Van Beurden, who took over as the CEO last year, and Gould, a veteran executive who previously ran oil services giant Schlumberger (SLB.N).

 "I called Andrew up and we had a very good and constructive discussion about the idea and it very quickly seemed to make sense to both of us," Van Beurden told a conference call.
 "What has happened in the last month, apart from it being a logical deal, it has also become a very compelling deal from a value perspective,"

-(This version of the story has been refiled to fix name of Exxon Mobil)
+(The story was refiled to fix the name of Exxon Mobil)